ansys/pydpf-post/docs/source/getting_started/install.rst

 Install in development mode
 ---------------------------

-If you want to edit and potentially contribute to DPF-Post, clone the repository and install it using ``pip`` with the ``-e`` development flag:
+If you want to edit and potentially contribute to PyDPF-Post, clone the repository and install it using ``pip`` with the ``-e`` development flag: